-39. This is your company's proposed budget for the upcoming year.
+41. This is your company's proposed budget for the upcoming year.
 If unsure, please use your best estimates.

 Some of these costs are directly related to your FWF membership, such as the membership fee, audits and trainings.
 Other costs are peripheral; they could include costs - such as those associated with setting up a new database, training for internal staff or extra travel costs for CSR staff.
 Follow this link for the FWF Fee Structure.

-FWF annual membersh ip fee € This overview is designed to support you in getting
+FWF annual membership o fee € This overview is designed

-FWF audits € a realistic idea of what is needed to fulfill
+FWF audits € to support you in getting a realistic idea of what is needed to fulfill requirements for FWF

-Other organisation aud its € requirements for FWF membership.
+Other organisation audits 3 € membership.

 FWF WEP training €

-Factory trainings by oth ner organisations €
+Factory trainings by othe r organisations €

 Internal staff training €

 Travel €

-Internal management s ystem €
+Internal management sys stem €

 FWF seminar €

 Marketing € Notes on budget:

 Staff time / CSR € Optional: please feel free to include any additional information that you feel is relevant.

 Contingency cost €

 Other €

 TOTAL €

-REVIEW

-40. Dependent on FWF capacity, FWF can possibly provide extra workshops and trainings on a range of topics.
+42. Dependent on FWF capacity, FWF can possibly provide extra workshops and trainings on a range of topics.
 Please indicate which topics your company would like FWF to possibly conduct workshops on.

-Working with FWF and CoLP Communications Health and safety Sourcing practices X Setting up a coherent monitoring system X Complaints handling Member commitment X Living wages Country-specific risks Addressing gender-based violence In addition to regular case management support, FWF can provide extra support, such as helping to train employees.
-An additional fee will be charged.
-41. Do you have any recommendation ns or comments for FWF?
+43. Do you have any recommendations or comments for FWF?